 The term ‘stovies’ comes from the way the dish is cooked.
 The potatoes are stewed slowly, rather than boiled.
 The process of stewing is known in Scots as ‘to stove.’
 The ingredients vary a bit, but rarely stray from tatties, onions and meat.
 There is a World Stovies Championships, which is held at the annual Huntly Hairst Food and Farming Festival.
 There are two classes – one for traditional stovies, and another where ‘innovation’ is allowed to run riot where the organisers allow what they cheekily call ‘exotic stovies.’

 Stovies, which are popular in pubs all over Scotland, are traditionally served with pickled beetroot and Scottish oatcakes.
 For me, I like the beetroot, but I have never managed to get on with a Scottish oatcake.

 - 250g leftover roast meat (lamb or beef), cubed

 Melt the fat in a Dutch oven and add the potatoes and onion.
 Toss the potatoes and onion in the fat for a couple of minutes, before adding the stock and seasoning.
 Cover and cook on low for 45 minutes, shaking occasionally to prevent sticking.

 After 45 mins, the potatoes will be falling apart a bit, and the stock will be thickened with the starch.
 Add the meat, stir through and cook covered for another 15 minutes.

-Check seasoning and serve.
+Check seasoning (you may need quite a lot) and serve.